 In the nursing dress department, Amazon really came through for me.
 They have a huge selection of dresses that would be easy to nurse in.

 This solid color dress looks really comfortable and it’s got 537 customer reviews with a 4.6 out of 5 stars rating.
-It’s $39.99, which is right at the pricey end, but with such a high recommendation from expectant and nursing moms, it’s totally worth it.
+It’s less than $39.99 (depending on color), which is right at the pricey end, but with such a high recommendation from expectant and nursing moms, it’s totally worth it.
 Plus, it’s modest!

 I really love all of the floral midi and maxi dresses that are popular right now.
 You can wear them to church, to weddings, to parties, etc and you’ll almost always get a compliment.
 I really think floral designs just look great on women in general.
 One reviewer said about this dress, “I love this dress.
 So beautiful and I got it specifically to nurse my son.
 It’s so easy to nurse in it and I love how the dress flows.”